 During the mobilisation period, a programme of meetings will be arranged with the current commissioned provider and the other relevant partners to review roles, responsibilities and working practices.

-The Successful Provider will have clear pathways in place within the transition phase of the contract for communication with key services as follows:
+The Successful Provider will also have clear pathways in place within the transition phase of the contract for communication with any relevant key services.